fablabbcn/smartcitizen-docs/docs/start.md

 *   Go to the Arduino [download page](http://arduino.cc/en/Main/Software) and download the latest version of the Arduino software for Windows.
 *   When the download is finished, un-zip it and open up the Arduino folder to confirm that yes, there are indeed some files and sub-folders inside.
 The file structure is important so don’t be moving any files around unless you really know what you’re doing.
 *   Power up your Arduino by connecting your Arduino board to your computer with a USB cable (or FTDI connector if you’re using an Arduino pro).
-You should see the an LED labed ‘ON’ light up. ([this diagram](https://learn.sparkfun.com/tutorials/what-is-an-arduino/whats-on-the-board) shows the placement of the power LED on the UNO).
+You should see the an LED labeled ‘ON’ light up. ([this diagram](https://learn.sparkfun.com/tutorials/what-is-an-arduino/whats-on-the-board) shows the placement of the power LED on the UNO).
 *   If you’re running Windows 8, you’ll need to disable driver signing, so go see the Windows 8 section.
 If you’re running Windows 7, Vista, or XP, you’ll need to install some drivers, so head to the Windows 7, Vista, and XP section down below.

 #### Windows 8